The Fed just cut interest rates again. Here are 12 key money moves to make

 Print out statements from any account housing liquid cash — or money you could withdraw without penalty.
 Those are most likely savings accounts, but they could also be funds in a money market account or no-penalty CD.
 Even better, note each account’s annual percentage yield (APY).

-Next, list your debt, including your outstanding balance and the annual percentage rate (APR) you’re charged.
+Next, list your debt, including your outstanding balance and the interest rate you’re charged.
 Keep tabs on whether that debt has a fixed or variable rate, and note how much interest you pay per month.

 Then, keep track of the income and expenses flowing in and out of your budget each month.

-Consider consolidating your outstanding balance with a balance-transfer card to help chip away at your high-cost debt, and shop around for the best offer on the market.
-Most cards start borrowers with a rate as low as zero percent for a specified number of months before transitioning to the regular APR.
-The economy’s current prospects of avoiding a recession are also good for borrowers with credit card debt: Issuers are less inclined to take their consolidation offers off the market.
+Consider consolidating your outstanding balance with a balance-transfer card.
+Most cards start borrowers with a rate as low as zero percent for a specified number of months — currently a maximum of 21 months — before transitioning to the regular annual percentage rate (APR).
+The economy’s resilience is also good for borrowers with credit card debt: Issuers are less inclined to take those consolidation offers off the market or be pickier about who they approve for them.

 3. Shop around for the most competitive borrowing rates

-The new landscape signals an end to the record-low rates of the coronavirus pandemic-era — and even the lower rates borrowers were accustomed to in the decade after the financial crisis.
-Yet, some lenders might be more inclined to offer better deals than others to lure new customers in a slower market.
+Some lenders might be even more inclined to offer better deals than others to lure new customers.
 Financial experts typically recommend comparing offers from at least three lenders before locking in a loan.

 If there’s any factor that inhibits consumers’ ability to borrow cheaply more than the Fed, it’s their personal credit scores.
 Most of the time, financial companies save the best rate for the so-called “safest” borrowers: those with good-to-excellent credit scores and a reliable credit profile.

-Companies may even grow pickier about who they approve for loans.
-Rejection rates have been hovering at the highest levels in five years since July, New York Fed data shows.
-Meanwhile, a March poll from Bankrate found that half of applicants have been rejected for a loan or financial product since the Fed started raising interest rates.
+Companies even tend to grow pickier about who they approve for loans when rates are high.
+Half of applicants have been rejected for a loan or financial product since the Fed started raising interest rates, a Bankrate survey from March found.
 Rejection rates were highest for individuals with credit scores below 670.

-To have the best credit score possible, concentrate on making all of your debt payments on time and keeping your credit utilization ratio as low as possible — the two factors with the biggest influence on how your rating is calculated.
+To improve your credit score, concentrate on making all of your debt payments on time and keeping your credit utilization ratio as low as possible — the two factors with the biggest influence on how your rating is calculated.

 Even modest rate reductions can translate to major savings.
-For instance, financing $500,000 on a 30-year fixed-rate mortgage at McBride’s assumed 5.75 percent for the end of 2024 would come with a monthly payment that’s 11 percent cheaper than where it would be today, with rates at 7 percent, Bankrate’s mortgage calculator shows.
+For instance, financing $500,000 on a 30-year fixed-rate mortgage at 6 percent would cost $300 less a month than it would today, with rates currently at 6.88 percent, Bankrate’s mortgage calculator shows.

 It leads to another crucial step in your financial plan: opening up the channels of communication with your credit card issuer.